mar10/fancytree/doc/README.md

         });

 Note:
-    This is work in Progres
+    This is work in progress